-Plans to concentrate psychiatric care in the home from 2018 in Moscow
+Moscow plans for psychiatric care in the home from 2018

 In Moscow, there have been discussions on reforming the system of psychiatric residential institutions.